Stoneflower Studio, York, England

 These images are glimpses into what goes on during the (often messy) printmaking process.
-The finished result for most of these pieces can be found in the shop.

 For more information about the methods I use please see this printmaking guide.

 Contructing a collagraph plate

 An inked collagraph plate ready to go through the press.